Vivek-04022001/documentation/plone.app.dexterity/advanced/files-and-images.md

 `NamedBlobFile`
 :   Stores blob files (see note below).
-    It is otherwise identical to `NamedFile`.
+    It's otherwise identical to `NamedFile`.

 `NamedBlobImage`
 :   Stores blob images (see note below).
-    It is otherwise identical to `NamedImage`.
+    It's otherwise identical to `NamedImage`.

 In use, the four field types are all pretty similar.
 They actually store persistent objects of type `plone.namedfile.NamedFile`, `plone.namedfile.NamedImage`, `plone.namedfile.NamedBlobFile` and `plone.namedfile.NamedBlobImage`, respectively.